MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/information-barriers.md

 # Use information barriers with SharePoint

-Information barriers are policies in Microsoft 365 that an admin can configure to prevent users from communicating and collaborating with each other.
+Information barriers are policies in Microsoft 365 that a compliance admin can configure to prevent users from communicating and collaborating with each other.
 This is useful if, for example, one department is handling information that shouldn't be shared with specific other departments or a group needs to be prevented, or isolated, from collaborating with all users outside of that group.
-Information barriers are often used in highly regulated industries and those with compliance requirements, such as the financial and legal industries.
+Information barriers are often used in highly regulated industries and those with compliance requirements, such as finance, legal, and government.
 [Learn more about information barriers](/microsoft-365/compliance/information-barriers).

 The following image illustrates three segments in an organization: HR, Sales, and Research.
-An information barrier policy has been defined that allows Sales and Research to communicate with HR, but not with each other.
+An information barrier policy has been defined that blocks communication and collaboration between the Sales and Research segments.
+These segments are incompatible.

 ![Example of segments in an organization](media/info-barriers-segments-example.png)

-With SharePoint information barriers, a SharePoint or global admin can associate up to 10 compatible segments with any SharePoint site.
+With SharePoint information barriers, a SharePoint or global admin can associate segments to a site to prevent the site from being shared with or accessed by users outside the segments.
+Up to 10 compatible segments can be associated with a site.
 The segments are associated at the site level (previously called site collection level).
 Segments can't be associated at the subsite level.

 In the above example, the HR segment is compatible with both Sales and Research.
-However, the Sales and Research segments are incompatible.
-They can't be associated with the same site.
+However, because the Sales and Research segments are incompatible, they can't be associated with the same site.

 ## Prerequisites

 - [Make sure you meet the licensing requirements for information barriers](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-barriers).
-- Complete the form to enable information barriers in your organization.
+- Complete the form to enable SharePoint and OneDrive information barriers in your organization.
 - Create segments and define the users in each.
 Create policies that allow or block communication between the segments, and then set them to active.
 For info, see [Define policies for information barriers](/office365/securitycompliance/information-barriers-policies).

 ## Use PowerShell to associate segments with a site